 Glory to God in the highest, and on earth

-A silent night, a quiet group, waiting in their hearts for this very moment, and yet not knowing that it was here.
-Quiet night, suddenly filled with light and music, and tidings of great joy…not just to them, but to all people.
-From the beginning to the end.
+A silent night, a group of simple shepherds, longing for this very moment, and yet not knowing that it was here.
+A silent night, suddenly filled with light and music–suddenly filled with tidings of great joy, not just to them, but for all the World, from the beginning to the end.
+It must have been the most beautiful night in History.

-Those tidings of joy echo through the ages and come to us, and my heart soars with every note and chills go down my spine as I imagine that Bethlehem night and think of these tidings of great joy.
+Those tidings of joy still echo through the ages.
+They come down through time to us.
+And my heart soars with every note of the Angels’ song as I imagine that Bethlehem night and as I think of these tidings of great joy.

 For unto us a child is born,